GoogleCloudPlatform/java-docs-samples/appengine-java8/postgres/README.md

-# Cloud SQL sample for Google App Engine
+# Postgre SQL sample for Google App Engine J8
 This sample demonstrates how to use [Cloud SQL](https://cloud.google.com/cloudsql/) on Google App Engine standard Java 8